bordplate/rac1-randomizer/README.md

 ## What does it do?
 - Infobots and weapons/items/gadgets are randomized.
 	- You always get infobots where you get infobots, and always weapons/items/gadgets where you get those.
 So there are two randomized pools.
+	- Weapons from Vendors are randomized, any Planets you reach that would normally unlock a new weapon in the vendor in the vanilla game will add a randomized item to the Vendors.
+	- Items in Vendors will always have their original price, for example the RYNO will always cost 150,000 Bolts wherever you try and buy it from.
 - Randomizer makes sure to generate solvable paths
 - Bolt denominations are increased to avoid excessive bolt grinding
   - 1 bolt -> 5 bolts